jpegleg/giant-spellbook/README.md

 12, 805-816 <     { "Report end time": "2025-09-22 03:59:36.061550633 UTC" }
 12, 805-816 >     { "Report end time": "2025-09-22 03:59:40.401285492 UTC" }
 ```
+_Note that newlines are not measured with this diff, extra newlines are not detected as a difference in the output._

  We can use the same functions to compare binary as well as text files.
 Binary will be printed with escaped hex formating: